coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 that he or she manifests from his or her own life essence.
 The weapon can change form as he or she shifts from class to class, typically appearing as a bastard sword (one in each hand).
-When not in combat, the weapons simply do not exist, but leShay can "draw" their weapons from nowhere as a free action.
+When not in combat, the weapons simply do not exist, but leShay can “draw” their weapons from nowhere as a free action.
 LeShay weapons are considered light weapons for a leShay, regardless of their size.